MagaMX/ContactAngleMeter/README.md

 - **C# (.NET)**: For application development with WPF.
 - **WPF (Windows Presentation Foundation)**: For building the user interface.
+- **Emgu.CV**: For detecting droplets on the surface and determination of the contact angle
 - **PostgreSQL**: As the relational database to store liquid, material, and angle data.
 - **Npgsql**: .NET data provider for PostgreSQL.